Rainmakerprotocol/SM_App/SM_APP_backend_wiring/MOBILE_BACKEND_INTEGRATION_SPEC.md

 ---

 ## 5. Offline & Sync Rules

 - **Queue storage:** Drift `sync_queue` rows retain the full punch payload plus attempt counters so the client can batch up to 25 records. `DL-003` locks this architecture through `SyncManager`.
 - **Sync triggers:** foreground resume, manual “Sync now,” network reconnect, login success, and a 5-minute timer all call `SyncManager.trigger()`; background timers simply enqueue the trigger flag so the UI thread can drain the queue when awakened.
+Client instrumentation lives in `SyncLifecycleListener` (wraps `FieldApp`) and the manual sync icon inside `NavigationShell`, so QA/backends can trace exactly when triggers fire.
 - **Conflict resolution:** Laravel is the source of truth.
 The mobile app trusts the server response (`processed`, `duplicates`, `errors`) and purges local punches once acknowledged.
 Validation failures stay server-side (422) with a human dispute created from the app if needed.
 - **Duplicate handling:** `/api/mobile/punches/batch` must treat duplicate `mobile_uuid` values as 200 responses with a populated `duplicates` array.
 The app removes those queue entries without re-posting them.
 - **Exponential backoff:** Failed batches retry with jittered doubling (5s → 10s → 20s → 40s → 5m) up to five attempts per punch.
 After the fifth failure the client drops the record locally but emits analytics so QA can reconcile with backend logs.